 How to Stay Safe While Walking or Jogging Backwards

 Safety is always the number one concern when trying a new activity.
 The good news is that walking or jogging backwards on a treadmill is far safer than doing so outdoors.
-There’s no risk of stepping into a hole or tangling up in a dog leash.
-With that said, you still risk tripping or falling on a treadmill, especially if you’re brand new to the activity.
+There’s no risk of stepping into a hole or getting tangled up in a dog leash.
+That said, you still risk tripping or falling on a treadmill, especially if you’re brand new to the activity.

 Who Should Try It?